What Might Occur After A Pellet Insertion

 A significant hormonal transition will occur in the first four weeks after the insertion of your hormone pellets.
 Therefore, certain changes might develop that can be bothersome.

 FACIAL BREAKOUT: Some pimples may arise if the body is very deficient in testosterone.
-This lasts a short period of time and can be handled with a good face cleansing routine, astringents and toner.
+This lasts a short period and can be handled with a good skincare routine.
 If these solutions do not help, please call the office for suggestions and possibly prescriptions.

-HAIR LOSS: Is rare and usually occurs in patients who convert testosterone to DHT.
+HAIR LOSS: This is rare and usually occurs in patients who convert testosterone to DHT.
 Dosage adjustment generally reduces or eliminates the problem.
 Prescription medications may be necessary in rare cases.